-It is a good idea to opt for an organised tour, unless you are feeling adventures with travelling on a ferry.
+It is a good idea to opt for an organized tour unless you are feeling adventures with traveling on a ferry.
 At the island you can rent a bicycle and travel up and down the island; enjoy the view plus the ancient Mayan ruins of the goddess Ixchel at Punta Sur and unwind with cold beers on Playa Norte.

-Cozumel Island – A 40 minute ferry cruise from Playa del Carmen will take you to the Cozumel Island.
+Cozumel Island – A 40-minute ferry cruise from Playa del Carmen will take you to Cozumel Island.
 One of the best diving regions of the world – you can dive to see underwater coral reef!

 Rio Lagartos & Ek Balam – You can hop on to Rio Lagartoes to see flamingos, float in pink-colored water.
 Thereafter, visiting Ek Balam for Mayan ruins and cenote.

 Sian Kaan Biosphere is located about 80 minutes from Playa del Carmen.
-At the biosphere, you can opt for an tour to visit the Mayan ruins of Muyil.
+At the biosphere, you can opt for a tour to visit the Mayan ruins of Muyil.
 Thereafter you can walk through the jungle or take a boat ride in the lagoon.

 Chichen Itza, Tulum, Coba are also excellent day trips from Playa del Carmen as seen above.
-All the organised tours range from $70-200+ USD for a return trip, guided tour and lunch.
+All the organized tours range from $70-200+ USD for a return trip, guided tour, and lunch.

-The Pink Beach aka Las Coloradas – The Pink Beach aka Las Coloradas is an unique spot to visit in Yucatan, the pink beach is 50% natural and 50% man-made.
+The Pink Beach aka Las Coloradas – The Pink Beach aka Las Coloradas is a unique spot to visit in Yucatan, the pink beach is 50% natural and 50% man-made.
 It is located about 2 hours from Playa del Carmen.
-Opt for this day tour if you have ample time on your hands, its very tricky to reach this place, with no hotels and gas stations on its way.
+Opt for this day tour if you have ample time on your hands, it’s very tricky to reach this place, with no hotels and gas stations on its way.